Caliper-Corporation/TsmAPIsExamples/VehicleMonitor/README.md

 Vehicle Monitor API is a set of high-performance C++ API that allows developing TransModeller plugin with a direct connection to TransModeler's internal vehicle movement module.

-Vehicle Monitor API can be applied to many different use cases that require customized user logic:
+Vehicle Monitor API can be applied to many use cases that require customized user logic:
-- User-defined driver-behavior models, such as Car-Following or Lane Change Models that take into account latest driver behavioral or human factor research outcomes
+- User-defined driver-behavior models, such as Car-Following or Lane Change Models that take into account the latest driver behavioral or human factor research outcomes
 - Advanced Connected and Autonomous Vehicle (CAV) algorithms, such as Adaptive Platooning, Connected Eco-Driving, Automatic Emergency Braking, Forward Collision Warning etc.
 - New computational approach for emission modelling
 - P2P communication and latency modelling in a Vehicular Ad hoc Network (VANET)
 - Trajectory big-data approaches such as using trajectories for Safety-Surrogate Measures, Location-based Data Service modelling
-- Connected Vehicle Cybersecurity and Location Privacy Protection schemes
+- Connected Vehicle Cyber-security and Location Privacy Protection schemes
 - Driver Simulator or 3D visualizations

 The application boundary is only limited by your imagination and creativity.